rakeshchada/rakeshchada.github.io/_posts/2017-05-12-Sentiment-Neuron.md

 <!--excerpt.start-->I recently came across a research paper ([<cite>Radford et al.,</cite>](https://arxiv.org/abs/1704.01444){:target="_blank"}) that quite fascinated me.
 The authors discovered that a single neuron captured the sentiment of an entire piece of text.
 They go even further and show that it performed very well on sentiment classification tasks even with zero supervision.
 What not!
 They even generate coherent pieces of text by fixing the neuron’s value.<!--excerpt.end-->

-This isn’t the first time someone discovered such interpretable neurons though. [<cite>Karpathy et al.,</cite>](https://arxiv.org/abs/1506.02078){:target="_blank"}, for instance, discovered neurons that activated inside quotes, *if* statements in a code block etc. This was explained in great detail in [this](https://karpathy.github.io/2015/05/21/rnn-effectiveness/){:target="_blank"} great blog post.
-Infact that post inspired the name for this post of mine :) However, sentiment is a high-level representation.
+This isn’t the first time someone discovered such interpretable neurons though. [<cite>Karpathy et al.,</cite>](https://arxiv.org/abs/1506.02078){:target="_blank"}, for instance, discovered neurons that activated inside quotes, *if* statements in a code block etc. This was explained in detail in [this](https://karpathy.github.io/2015/05/21/rnn-effectiveness/){:target="_blank"} great blog post.
+In fact that post inspired the name for this post of mine :) However, sentiment is a high-level representation.
 It has more to do with a deeper understanding of the semantics of the text and not just its syntactical structure.
 The fact that a single neuron captured the whole sentiment is mind boggling.
 It means that a single floating point number is all it takes to classify the sentiment of a paragraph.
 How fascinating is that?!

 I personally wanted to explore this in much detail.
 Thankfully, the authors have open sourced the model they have trained for approximately one month (!) along with some of their code base.
 I added the sentiment neuron heatmap visualization to it and made some other modifications.
 I chose Yelp reviews binary dataset introduced in [<cite>Zhang et al.,</cite>](https://arxiv.org/abs/1509.01626){:target="_blank"} for the analysis.
 There are ~600,000 reviews in total.